grafek/portfolio/README.md

 # My portfolio ✨

-My first fully respsonsive website created with a framework, where you can check out my projects and more about me! 🙂
+My first fully respsonsive website created with a framework, where you can check out my projects and learn more about me! 🙂

 ## 🔥 Features